 International Flights arriving in to Quito, transportation to lodging at Hotel Vieja Cuba.

 Depending on the time of your arrival there, you could explore or rest.

 Breakfast at Hotel Vieja Cuba.

 We will have a meet and greet with Rosemary and our guide for the journey ahead.

 From there we will take the bus towards the Imbabura Province, stopping at the Quitsato Project to learn about the Equator, its sundial and its importance to highlander cultures.

 Lunch will be on the way to our visit to the Otavalo Market.
 This is a treasure trove!

-Arrive late afternoon to San Clemente Community to meet host families and settle in before dinner.
+Arrive late afternoon to San Clemente Community.

 During our stay in San Clemente Community each participant will be assigned a host family.
 Staying with host families gives a deeper look at the community’s way of living, an opportunity to discover the value of Sumak Kawsay (Joyful Life) and feel the community’s connection to Pachamama (Mother Earth) and other community members.
 Three to four people will stay at each host family’s house.